PHPCSStandards/PHP_CodeSniffer-website/CONTRIBUTING.md

 Notes:
 * For the bash script to succeed, the `phpcs` and `phpcbf` commands need to be available in the `PATH` for your OS.
-* The bash script will copy the wiki files to the `_wiki` directory before making any replacements to prevent anyone accidentally committing the processed files.
+* The bash script will copy the Wiki files to the `_wiki` directory before making any replacements to prevent anyone accidentally committing the processed files.

 The table of contents generation can be tested locally by installing the `doctoc` tool and running this locally like so: